-It is also worth noting, for safety reasons the Clifton Suspension Bridge closes on Thursday and Saturday evening of the festival between 6 pm and midnight.
-Make sure you are where you want to be before it closes, as it is a long way around.
+For safety reasons, the Clifton Suspension Bridge closes on Thursday and Saturday evening of the festival between 6 pm and midnight.
+Make sure you are where you want to be before it closes.
+It is a long way around.

 - The park at the Clifton Observatory gives a fantastic overlook of the bridge.
 Usually, you can get the balloons in the background.
-Get there and set up early as this is a common spot for local and visiting photographers.
+Get there early to set up as this is a common spot for local and visiting photographers.

-If Cabot Tower is open, head up to the top for a unique perspective.
-You are unlikely to get a shot with the bridge, but it does make for amazing views as the hot air balloons make their way over the city.
+If Cabot Tower is open, head to the top for a unique perspective.
+You won’t get a shot with the bridge, but it does make for amazing views as the hot air balloons make their way over the city.

 Other Attractions at the Bristol International Balloon Fiesta

 Take a Hot Air Balloon Ride

 These flights sell out quickly and are contingent on weather.
-If your flight gets cancelled you will not be able to re-book on another flight in the festival but your voucher is usually good for a standard flight for about 12 months.
+If your flight gets cancelled, you will not be able to re-book on another flight in the festival, but your voucher should be good for a standard flight for about 12 months.
 Check with the balloon operator on their policies before booking.

-Bristol is known for having a bustling music scene.
-Bristol’s festivals are great at showcasing the local talent and up-and-coming musicians.
+Bristol is known for having a bustling music scene and Bristol’s festivals are great at showcasing the local talent and up-and-coming musicians.

 - 2 pm to 8 pm on Thursday and Friday